mathieucarbou/YaSolR/docs/overview.md

 - **Type of control**: DA: (DC Control AC)
 - **Control voltage**: 3.3V should be in the range (example: 3-32V DC)

-**Robodyn** is a device that includes both a ZCD circuit and a TRIAC, which makes it ideal for a Solar Router using Phase Control System.
+**RobotDyn** is a device that includes both a ZCD circuit and a TRIAC, which makes it ideal for a Solar Router using Phase Control System.
-Using a Random SSR instead of the Robodyn is possible but will require the use of an additional ZCD circuit.
+Using a Random SSR instead of the RobotDyn is possible but will require the use of an additional ZCD circuit.

 ## Phase Control